TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/kerlinkwirnetstation/_index.md

 ## Configuration

-All further steps will assume the gateway is available at `192.168.4.155`, the stack address is `thethings.example.com`, gateway ID is `example-gtw` and gateway API key is `NNSXS.GTSZYGHE4NBR4XJZHJWEEMLXWYIFHEYZ4WR7UAI.YAT3OFLWLUVGQ45YYXSNS7HTVTFALWYSXK6YLJ6BDUNBPJMRH3UQ`, please replace these by the values appropriate for your setup.
+All further steps will assume the gateway is available at `192.168.4.155`, {{% tts %}} is `thethings.example.com`, gateway ID is `example-gtw` and gateway API key is `NNSXS.GTSZYGHE4NBR4XJZHJWEEMLXWYIFHEYZ4WR7UAI.YAT3OFLWLUVGQ45YYXSNS7HTVTFALWYSXK6YLJ6BDUNBPJMRH3UQ`.

+>**Note:** Replace these by the values appropriate for your setup.

 ### Provisioning